 Heart disease is the leading cause of death for men and women in America and around the world.
-As a result, February is recognized as American Heart Month to help raise awareness of this disease.
 Every year, 1 in 5 deaths in women is caused by heart disease, but it can be prevented through education and making a healthy lifestyle change.
+This February for American Heart Month, be good to your heart by giving it some extra love and attention and head outside for some well-deserved self-care.
+Learn more about the benefits of hiking on your mental and physical health.

 3 benefits of hiking for a healthy heart